-An anniversary.
-As a milestone, yes, it does remind me time has advanced.
-Yet, more importantly it is also a great reminder to what we have done.
-What we have achieved.
-It is a timeline of location.
-It reminds you of the decisions made.
-All this bound up when we celebrate the day.
-A celebration.
+A journey does remind me time has advanced.
+Yet, more, it is also a great reminder of what I've done.
+What we've achieved.
+It's a timeline of location.
+It reminds one of the decisions made.
+All this bound up with a connection to rivers.

 That initial river I once mourned, that tough decision, smoothed away by time, my growth, my trail.
 That moment required me to trust, to listen and to embrace who I am, who I can be, and who I will be.
-The same very qualities we ask of our children each and every day.
-We make no apologies that everyday at Wairakei Primary School we will ask your children to listen hard to their passion and embrace who they will one day be.
-The lifelong tale for your children, having been through Wairakei Primary School, will be a form of nostalgia for the time and a celebration of the extraordinary character and strength of who they have become.
+The same very qualities we ask of our students each and every day.

-And when you join us over coffee during your visit — the staff always appreciate a morning tea shout.
+Do join us for coffee during your visit — and the staff always appreciate a morning tea shout.

 required me to trust, to listen and to embrace who I am, who I can be, and who I will be.
 The same very qualities we ask of our children each and every dayPaula Farquhar